Paul Wachter: Boards

 Wachter served on Time Warner's board of directors from 2010 until its acquisition by AT&T in 2018, and was on the board of Beats Electronics since the inception of the company until its purchase by Apple in 2014.
-He and also served on the board of Beats Music.
+He also served on the board of Beats Music.
 He served on the American Skiing Company's board from 1996 to 2008 and also serves on the Board of Councilors of the Jimmy Iovine and Andre Young Academy at USC.

 Wachter has also served on the boards of Virgin America until its acquisition by Alaska Airlines in 2016, ATTN:, Ladder, Haworth Marketing and Media Company and Content Partners, LLC.
 He serves on the board of LeBron James’ and Maverick Carter's SpringHill Entertainment, a video production company, and Uninterrupted, a digital platform for athletes.
 He also serves on the Board of Trustees for Berklee College and as Chairman of After-School All-Stars, a national non-profit that partners with schools to expand the learning day for at risk children.
+He is now Chairman of the Board of United Talent Agency (UTA).

 Personal life

-On May 31, 1987, Wachter married Liza Atkins in a Jewish ceremony at the Bel-Air Bay Club in Los Angeles.
+On May 31, 1987, Wachter married Liza Atkins in Los Angeles.